The Hull Fishing Industry – post 1950

 A large percentage of these men were very capable, hard working, excellent shipmates who frequently stayed in a particular vessel for long periods of time.
 It was a bonus to sail in a vessel manned by men such as these; the camaraderie made life at sea that little bit more acceptable.
 A crew of competent seamen, who were not afraid of hard work, who hoped for good fishing was a boon to a Skipper.
 Team work on board always led to a productive and, in general, a happy ship.

 Most Hull fishermen, especially the younger ones, were ‘snappy’ dressers with a style all of their own which changed on a regular basis, Their suits featured trousers with 24 inch bottoms and deep Spanish waistbands, whilst the jacket often had pleats in the back.
 The materials and colour of their clothing was often quite flamboyant ranging from pale blue, lime green and on occasions yellow.
 There were a number of local tailors who catered to the fishing industry mainly sited in the West of the City in particular Hessle Road.
 Some of these tailors, such as the Finestein Brothers, visited the trawler owners offices and waited outside to solicit crewmen into buying new clothing.
 The many tailoring/clothing establishments did great trade, as fishermen almost always bought new clothes when they were home between each trip.
-Businesses serving West Hull were, Waistells, Clothing House, Edelstons, Henleys, Marcus Bishop and Southwells.
-In the City center this service was provided by some high end tailors, Maurice Lipman, Jackson’s of Whitefriargate, Brown’s in Carr Lane, Austin Reed in Jameson Street and Hemworths who claimed their designs were by Hardy Amies a nationally renowned designer.
+Businesses serving West Hull were, Waistells, Burras Peakes, Clothing House, Edelstons, Henleys, Marcus Bishop and Southwells.
+Many young fishermen visited a particular tailors establishment on the Road because it was rumoured that measuring for the suit (including the inside leg) was taken by an attractive young female.
+In the City center tailoring service’s were provided by some high end tailors, Maurice Lipman, Jackson’s of Whitefriargate, Casril Brown’s in Carr Lane, Austin Reed in Jameson Street and Hepworths who claimed their designs were by Hardy Amies a nationally renowned designer.
 These tailors were more often frequented by trawler officers and officers of the Merchant Navy.
 It goes without saying that in general these businessmen charged more for their products than others.

 Holidays for fishermen in the past only extended to places in the U.K. with a few (usually Skippers) venturing abroad.
-In the very early days after WW2 sideside resorts and holiday camps were extremely popular, with Butlins at Filey being the main firm to benefit.
-The east coast, from Hornsea to Whitby, were the most visited, it was here that the fishermen shared the areas holiday attractions with the hard workers of the mining communities from West Yorkshire who loved to visit the openness of the sea.
-The caravan parks, in particular those at Withernsea, allowed fishermen’s families to spend school holiday time away in their own trailers, caravans on Trailer Park, Nettleton’s Field and Moons field all within a very short distance from the beach, amusements, cafes, chippies and pubs.
+In the very early days after WW2 sideside and holiday camps were extremely popular, with Butlins at Filey being the main firm to benefit.
+The east coast, from Hornsea to Whitby, were the most visited resorts, it was here that the fishermen shared the areas holiday attractions with the hard workers of the mining communities from West Yorkshire who loved to visit the openness of the sea.
+The menfolk from mining communities had a common bond with the fishermen, they liked a pint or two and were family men.
+The caravan parks, in particular those at Withernsea, allowed fishermen’s families to spend school holiday time away in their own trailers, caravans on Trailer Park, Nettleton’s Field and Moons Field within a very short distance from the beach, amusements, cafes, chippies and pubs.
 In the early years many of the abodes were old converted railway carriages and such, but as time past and people prospered the introduction of modern factory built caravans saw the death of these ‘buildings of character’.
+Across the Humber in Lincolnshire, Cleethorpes and Skegness were also popular with fishing families from both Hull and Grimsby, they often met and shared the enjoyment of their holiday time at home.